1. General Information

 ITS, through the Learning Environment Services (LES) Team, looks after the central learning environment of the University, comprising classrooms, lecture theatres, Chi Wah Learning Commons and The Curve (1/F and 2/F of KK Leung Building).
 A wide variety of facilities is provided to support the technology-enabled learning experience.
 For example, the Digital Literacy Laboratory (DLL) has powerful iMacs and well equipped production studios together with technical support for multimedia production.
 Communal PCs come with latest version of software packages, including word-processing, web page design, graphical and multimedia tools, and statistical analysis. uPrint service (laser printing service) is available for both communal and personal laptop computers (click here for the configuration procedures) which are connected to the campus network through WiFi.
 A Materializer 3D Printer is also available in the Chi Wah Learning Commons.

 For using the uPrint service, 100 free printing units are allocated to every new student upon new account creation.
 For non-fresh undergraduates, they will also receive 100 free printing units before the start of a new academic year.
 Additional printing units can be purchased using HKU uPrint app or Octopus Card at the Add Value Machines (AVM) in the Chi Wah Learning Commons and the Libraries.
-The charge is HK$30 for 100 printing units.
+The charge is HK$0.3/printing unit.
 Any unused printing units will expire upon graduation.

 ITS coordinates a number of software for use by staff and students.
 They can download and use these items by following the procedures below: